 Why was New Orleans the perfect place for the sculpture?

 Original pictures of the sculpture show it as it stood in New Orleans in the parking lot of a local religious science church.
 This would later be dismantled, shipped in the Ninth Ward at a vacant space and reassembled to stand there.
-For all those who interact with this version of the work and especially those who are familiar with its biblical significance, it symbolizes a quest for salvation or futility.
+For all those who interact with this version of the work and especially those familiar with its biblical significance, it symbolizes a quest for salvation or futility.
 Any way you look at it, it is clear that those who fell victim to Hurricane Katrina need more than came their way in the form of support and government intervention.

 Prospect.1, New Orleans, 2008